Pandawan/GarlicRecipes/src/content/mining-win-nvidia.md

 ```
 Then, replace the `POOL` to the pool's address (you can find some available pools [here](pool-mining.html#main-net)).
 Once that is done, replace the `ADDRESS` (which is right after `-u`) to your address.
 A safety measure has been added which prevents your graphics card from overheating (`--max-temp=85`).
 Only remove this option if you know what you are doing.
+You can check out a specific max temperature for your GPU [here](#max-temperature).

 ## Step 3: Start Mining
 You can open `Run-Miner-Pool-Nvidia.bat`!